karolinachalupova/DiplomaThesis/README.md

 ## Way ahead
-- train networks similar to Gu et al., 2018. **<- I'm doing this right now
+### Train networks similar to Gu et al., 2018.
+**<- I'm doing this right now

+### Interpret them:
-  - interpret them: feature importance, shapley values, other?
+- metrics: feature importance, shapley values, other?
 - There is a good python library for some ML interpretation https://github.com/SeldonIO/alibi
-       - I would like to use model reliance from Fisher, but I cannot find an implementation.
-I think the paper is super interesting if you want to have a look. https://arxiv.org/abs/1801.01489 If there is time, I can try to code it up.
-I understand MR but don't quite understand the MCR.
-But it sounds very hot: "Specically, we derive connections between permutation importance estimates for a single prediction model, U-statistics, conditional variable importance, conditional causal eects, and linear model coecients.
-We then give probabilistic bounds for MCR, using a novel, generalizable technique.""Overall, we find that MCR provides more robust and conservative intervals for the reliance of f0 on X1 and X2, relative to standard bootstrap approaches."
-It should help with Correlated feature problems Issue.
+- Model Relience from Fisher https://arxiv.org/abs/1801.01489  is super interesting (e.g., gives confidence intervals for featue importance, helps understand why ensembles work, solves the problem of interpreting models with correlated features).
+If I understand correctly, the MR is permutation feature importance and MCR provides confidence interval for MR.
+     - Issue A: I cannot find an implementation.
+I can try to code it up.
+     - Issue B: I understand MR but don't quite understand the MCR.
+Specifically, what models consitute the epsilon-Rahomon set - what is their general family - different models / architectures / seeds?
 - Idea: bootstrap confidence intervals for feature importance

+### Interpretability determinants
 - see what influences interpretability to be robust vs. fragile
   - measures of fragility:
        - how much the interpretation differ for different random seeds?